 The following quote is an excerpt from Small Business Magazine — October Issue 2003.

-This statement is commonly made by speciality shop owners and real estate agents.
+This statement is commonly made by specialty shop owners and real estate agents.
 Real estate agents will add “I already invest high naira in space advertising.”
 This is probably one of the most frustrating objections for me because the business owners that say this are some of the nicest people I’ve met – and are usually sound business people.
 They know how to treat a customer or client with special care.

 However, they don’t understand that all kinds of people use the internet to access information.
-The internet, unlike advertising mediums does not target a set demographic.
+The internet, unlike advertising mediums, does not target a set demographic.
 Magazines, Newspapers, Television, Radio — are all demographically based.
 Family Circle will always target women between the ages of 25 and 35 that have young children.
 Country music radio stations target a specific audience as do Cable news programs or shows like Sesame Street.

 The Internet gives everyone access, targeting no one in particular.
 The Internet user chooses where to look, just as they choose what newspaper to buy or what television program to watch.
 If your business is not there, it won’t be found.

-There are over 8 billion web pages indexed in the Google search engine back then as in 2004 of which it has over grown that number now.
+There are over 8 billion web pages indexed in the Google search engine back then as in 2004 of which it has overgrown that number now.

-The top three commercial markets on the web are Technology, Real Estate and Travel.
+The top three commercial markets on the web are Technology, Real Estate, and Travel.
 Technology businesses know they need a website.
 If you’re in real estate (even an individual agent) YOU NEED A WEBSITE.